'Leaving The Witness': The End Of The World As She Knew It, Upon Losing Her Religion

 "It's almost like you've won an existential argument," she says.
 "There's nothing like taking someone, especially someone that has a totally different frame of reference, totally different belief system, and seeing them change their mind.
 It's almost so affirming.
 Like ...
 'I definitely have the truth.'"

 But then a series of events left Amber Scorah less sure of the truth.
-They lead to her loss of faith, and her own personal apocalypse.
-Having started over, she's written about it in a new memoir called Leaving the Witness: Exiting a Religion and Finding a Life.
+They led to her loss of faith and her own personal apocalypse.
+Having started over, she has written about it in a new memoir called Leaving the Witness: Exiting a Religion and Finding a Life.

 While in Shanghai, Scorah began working at a startup called ChinesePod, which offers an online Mandarin language course.
 (She is fluent in Mandarin.)
 There, she eventually developed and hosted the podcast Dear Amber: The Insider's Guide to Everything China.
 But among her initial tasks was to moderate the site's active online forum, where she started corresponding with someone with the username Taipan — real name Jonathan.